 Keeping little ones amused can be a tough job when it’s cold and wet outside.
 Help is at hand though!
-From dinky little pine cone Christmas trees to paper penguins, here are 10 of the Cutest Winter Craft for Toddlers to Make.
+From dinky little pine cone Christmas trees to paper penguins, here are 10 of the Cutest Winter Crafts for Toddlers to Make.
 So, with plastic tablecloths at the ready…off we go.

 #1.
 Glitter Star